 Our neighbors are fostering a litter of chocolate lab mix puppies.
 They’ll keep the puppies for two weeks then turn them back over to the animal shelter where the pups will eventually be adopted.
 Until recently, I didn’t know people could foster puppy litters from Town Lake, but I love the idea and had so much fun hanging out in the yard yesterday watching kids from the cul-de-sac play with the pups.
 It put me in such a good mood I decided to whip up my own chocolate treat from the Hershey’s website.

-These are called Milk Chocolate Peanut Butter Chip Bars and the recipe is actually very, very simple.
+These are called Milk Chocolate Peanut Butter Chip Bars and the recipe is very simple.
 You bake a thin layer of brownie, pour on a mixture of condensed milk and peanut butter (the condensed milk flavor is not strong), top it with milk chocolate and peanut butter chips, bake, cool, then drizzle on more of the melted chips.
 The recipe is very streamlined and I was able to throw these together while running in and out of the house keeping tabs on Fuzz and the puppies.
 She fell in love with the runt, Rufus.

 Here’s my rendition of the recipe with a few notes.
 The original recipe is at the link on the title.
 P.S.
 You can find more recipes at Hershey’s Cookies.

-Milk Chocolate Peanut Butter Chip Bars from The Hershey’s Kitchen
+Milk Chocolate Peanut Butter Chip Bar

 6 tablespoons butter (I used unsalted, but salted would be fine)